 An Invitation to REMEMBER Some traditions are meant to last

-We are in love with this trend at élite Weddings.
+We are in love with the watercolor trend at élite Weddings.
 As if formal printed invitations could get any prettier, many couples are now opting to add original watercolor elements to create frame-worthy invitations.
 Watercolor is an especially nice option for cards that invite your friends and family to be part of your bridal parties.

 3. Gold foil